 All loans are considered self-help aid.
 Loans must be repaid and all loans are optional.
 Therefore, when deciding whether to borrow, you should examine your need for assistance and your future ability to repay.
 Unlike consumer loans, student loans have longer terms of repayment and in most cases do not enter repayment until you leave school.
 Interest rates vary but are usually lower than rates on loans made to the general public.
 The precise terms of the loans are contained in the promissory notes that borrowers must sign.
 There are many different types of loans available.
 Here are some examples and their definitions:

 A promissory note is a binding legal document you sign when you get a student loan.
 It lists the conditions under which you’re borrowing and the terms under which you agree to pay back the loan.
 It will include information on how interest is calculated and what deferment and cancellation provisions are available to the borrower.
-It’s very important to read and save this document because you’ll need to refer to it later when you begin repaying your loan or at other times when you need information about provisions of the loan, such as deferments or forbearances.
+It’s very important to read and save this document because you’ll need to refer to it later when you begin repaying your loan or at other times when you need information about provisions of the loan, such as deferment or forbearance.

 At Salem College, merit-based scholarships are awarded by the Admissions Office and are not based on financial need.